juribeparada/homebrew-isce/README.md

 This Homebrew formula provides binary (bottle) installation of the [Interferometric synthetic aperture radar Scientific Computing Environment (ISCE)](https://winsar.unavco.org/software/isce).
 It also provides the installation of local compiled source code, which is available on [GitHub](https://github.com/isce-framework/isce2).
 For binary installation, High Sierra and Mojave are supported.

+DO NOT mix with other package managers (MacPorts, Fink, Conda).
+If you have a Miniconda or Anaconda installation, make sure they are isolated and not using the PATH environment variable.

 ## ISCE installation using Homebrew

 Follow these steps for ISCE installation.
 If you have problems about the ISCE setup using this formula, please report an issue.